Brandon Rose

-Brandon Rose is an American college football quarterback for the UMass Minutemen.
-He previously played for the Utah Utes.
+Brandon Rose is an American college football quarterback for the Utah Utes.
+He previously played for the UMass Minutemen.

 Early life

-Rose attended Murrieta Valley High School located in California.
-Coming out of high school, Rose was rated as a three-star recruit, where he decided to commit to play college football for the Utah Utes.
+Rose attended Murrieta Valley High School in Murrieta, California.
+He was rated as a three-star recruit and committed to play college football for the Utah Utes.

 College career

-Utah
+Utah (first stint)

-During Rose's first two collegiate seasons in 2022 and 2023, he would redshirt in 2022, and would not appear in any games in either of the seasons.
-In week nine of the 2024 season, Rose entered the game in the third quarter looking to lead the Utes to victory, where he completed seven of his fifteen passing attempts for 45 yards, and an interception on the final drive of the game, where the Utes lost 17-14 to the Houston Cougars.
-Heading into the Utes week ten matchup versus the BYU Cougars, Rose was announced as the team's starting quarterback.
-In Rose's first start, he completed 12 of his 21 pass attempts for 112 yards and two touchdowns, while also adding 55 yards on the ground as he almost led the Utes to an upset win over the #9 BYU Cougars.
-Following the matchup versus the Cougars, Rose was ruled out for the remainder of the season, after suffering a season ending leg injury.
-Rose finished the 2024 season, appearing in three games, where he completed 19 of his 36 pass attempts for 157 yards and two touchdowns, with two interceptions, while also adding 66 yards on the ground.
+Rose was redshirted in 2022 and did not appear in any games in 2023 either.
+In week 9 of the 2024 season, he entered the game in the third quarter and completed seven of 15 passing attempts for 45 yards and an interception in a 17-14 loss to the Houston Cougars.
+Heading into the Utes week 10 matchup versus the BYU Cougars, Rose was announced as the team's starting quarterback.
+In his first start, he completed 12 of 21 pass attempts for 112 yards and two touchdowns, while also adding 55 yards on the ground as he almost led the Utes to an upset win over the #9 BYU.
+Following the game, Rose was ruled out for the remainder of the season with a leg injury.
+Rose finished the 2024 season completing 19 of his 36 pass attempts for 157 yards and two touchdowns, with two interceptions, while also adding 66 yards on the ground in three games.

 On December 7, 2024, Rose entered the transfer portal.

 UMass

 On January 9, 2025, Rose announced that he would transfer to UMass.

-He would win the starting job on August 18th for the season opener against Temple.
+He won the starting job for the season opener against Temple.

+Utah (second stint)

+On June 1, 2026, Rose returned to Utah.